DafneM/cadastrar_e_criar_cursos/README.md

-# Create and List Courses Project
+# Project to create and list courses

 The project is a SPA (Single Page Application) in [React](https://reactjs.org/) to create and list courses.